-A few year ago I ran across a postcard on Ebay.
-I knew the image was taken on 1st St. in Rogers.
-But what were all these horses doing.
-I figured this was some type of contest but what.
-All I could think of is like out tractor pulls today.
-It wasn't tell recently when I ran across and article on Newspapers.com I figured out what the photo was, below is the article
+Admin note: A few years ago I ran across a postcard on EBay.
+I knew the image was taken on South 1st Street in Rogers, but what were all these horses doing?
+I figured this was some type of contest, but what?
+All I could think of is something like our tractor pulls today.
+It wasn't until recently when I ran across an article on Newspapers.com that it became clear what the photo was, Below is the article.

 Photo courtesy Randy McCrory